-

 Leisure & Entertainment

-The yacht features the largest exterior cinema on the mizzen mast, measuring an impressive 9m x 14m (approximately 29.5 ft x 45.9 ft), in addition to an internal cinema area.
+One of the most distinctive entertainment features sits high on the mizzen mast.
+Here a 9m x 14m (29.5ft x 45.9ft) projection screen forms the centrepiece of the yacht’s outdoor cinema, which is among the largest ever installed on a private vessel, all in addition to an internal cinema area.
 A jacuzzi on the upper deck comfortably accommodates eight guests and a 4m (13ft) swimming pool on the main deck features a flow jet.
 In terms of watersports, Black Pearl provides all options for wakeboarding, kayaking, water skiing, jet ski adventures, and a flite board in addition to snorkeling equipment and sea bobs.

 Wellness